-Google Lens app has new useful feature which allow users to detect text on papers (or photos) and copy-paste it to computer or another device.
-You can now copy and paste your handwritten notes from your phone to your PC with Google Lens app.
-Lens uses object recognition technology to recognize text, however it works properly only if your handwriting is neat enough.
+Google Lens app has a new useful feature that allows users to detect text on papers (or photos) and copy-paste it to a computer or another device.
+You can now copy and paste your handwritten notes from your phone to your PC with the Google Lens app.
+Lens uses object recognition technology to recognize text, however, it works properly only if your handwriting is neat enough.

 How to copy-paste handwritten paper notes using Google Lens?

-To use this new feature, you need to update or download Google Lens app, update Google Chrome browser and login to the same Google account (Gmail account) both on smartphone and PC.
+To use this new feature, you need to update or download the Google Lens app, update the Google Chrome browser, and log in to the same Google account (Gmail account) both on smartphone and PC.

 To copy handwritten text to PC using Google Lens:

 - Open Google Lens app

 - Point your camera to the handwritten notes paper

 - When the text is highlighted, click to select and copy it